Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 and

 These equations are one example (perhaps the best) in which the ``$ \; ; \; $'' and ``$ \; \tilde{;} \; $'' covariant derivatives give results that are both compact, and express useful information.

-However, in order to proceed further with the evaluation of equations (\ref{def.b.r.u.r}) and (\ref{def.b.r.u.l}), the covariant derivatives should be written out as partial derivatives and Christoffel Symbol terms, and equation (\ref{def.u}) should be substituted into the result.
-Furthermore, any resulting partial derivatives of $ g_{\mu \nu} $ or $ g^{\mu \nu} $ should be evaluated using equations (\ref{def.right.cov.metric}) and (\ref{def.right.cov.imetric}) to substitute terms with Christoffel Symbols for the partial derivative terms.
+However, in order to proceed further with the evaluation of $ B^{\gamma}_{\mu \tau \sigma} $ via equations (\ref{def.b.neat.k}), (\ref{def.b.r.u.r}), and (\ref{def.b.r.u.l}), the covariant derivatives should be written out as partial derivatives and Christoffel Symbol terms, and equation (\ref{def.u}) should be substituted into the result.
+Furthermore, any resulting partial derivatives of $ g_{\mu \nu} $ or $ g^{\mu \nu} $ should be evaluated using equations (\ref{def.right.cov.metric}) and (\ref{def.right.cov.imetric}) to substitute terms with Christoffel Symbols in place of the partial derivative terms.
 In practice, the combination $ ( g^{\gamma \eta} g_{\mu \sigma} )_{, \tau} $ always appears as a unit, and can be eliminated using {\samepage } keeping equation (\ref{gauge.inv.gpair}) in mind for the result.
 The fact that the $ g^{\gamma \eta} g_{\mu \sigma} $ terms are real then allows equation (\ref{def.cov.gunit}) to have more than one valid form simply by varying the position of such terms in its products.
-However, the same form should be chosen throughout either $ {}_{R} B^{\gamma}_{\mu \tau \sigma} $ or $ {}_{L} B^{\gamma}_{\mu \tau \sigma} $ internally to avoid possibly encountering extraneous terms that should evaluate to zero with some effort, but are more easily avoided from the outset through consistency.
+However, the same form should consistently be chosen internally throughout evaluation of either one of the {\it separate} tensors in the pair $ {}_{R} B^{\gamma}_{\mu \tau \sigma} $ or $ {}_{L} B^{\gamma}_{\mu \tau \sigma} $ to avoid possibly encountering extraneous terms that should evaluate to zero with some effort, but are more easily avoided from the outset.
 Additionally, the full expression of equation (\ref{def.cov.gunit}) itself should be real, and could be moved around as a unit in products in its containing equation if necessary.
 However, all this flexibility leads to more than one expansion of $ B^{\gamma}_{\mu \tau \sigma} $ in gauge varying quantities like $ v_{\mu} $, although all the expansions are equivalent, and all will lead to the same, unique, gauge invariant result in what follows.
 Since the gauge invariant result contains any real physics, its uniqueness is what is important.

 The result of the above substitutions and expansions gives {\samepage } where the ``$ [ \; , \; ] $'' terms are conventional commutators.
 Those commutators will clearly vanish in gauges in which $ \{ ^{\: \gamma}_{\alpha \sigma} ] $ is real.